-Make sure you have been working on regaining strength and mobility of the shoulder as well as core strength.
+Make sure you have been working on regaining strength and mobility of the shoulder as well as core strength. П You should know the date and location of your surgery

 - ☐ You should know the date and location of your surgery. - ☐ You should make arrangements with work/school that you will be missing time. - ☐ You have been to your pre-operative appointment, and received your shoulder brace, and other recommended surgical equipment. - ☐ No liquids or food after midnight prior to surgery.